Aronnaxx/d00t/README.md

 Model Options:
   --vision-model VISION_MODEL
-                        Vision model to use (default: moondream) --onnx-model ONNX_MODEL
+                        Vision model to use (default: gemma3) --onnx-model ONNX_MODEL
                         Path to specific ONNX model file (will auto-detect if not specified)